boyac/pyArchive/machine_learning/README.md

-# Do no welcome people who claim know math and build machine learning from scratch and not using python Libraries
+# Do no welcome people who claim knowing math and building machine learning from scratch and not using python Libraries is the only way to do machine learning analysis
 - use python 2.7